galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 {: .hands_on}

-## ARCitect: Structure your data
+## ARCitect: Initiallize your ARC structure

 Now that you have everything set up for the course, we can start creating our ARC.

-First we will organize our example data into the ARC structure.
+First we will  organize our example data into the ARC structure, then we will add structured metadata about our experiment.

+### ISA model

 ARCs build on the [ISA Abstract Model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) for metadata annotation.

 The ISA model comes with a hierarchy (ISA: Investigation - Study - Assay) that aligns well with most projects in (plant) biology labs.
 It allows grouping multiple assays (measurements) to one study, and multiple studies to one investigation.